pinglab-intern/Cardio-NER-BioBERT/README.md

 #### Title:

-***Building Named Entity Recognition model with fine tuning BioBERT - a data engineering approach***
+***Building Named Entity Recognition model with fine-tuning BioBERT - a data engineering approach to cardiovascular medicine***

 #### Detail:

-This project is about data engineering of Cardiovascular documents where we transform the data from raw text to mapping of named entities through transfer learning [1][2].
+This project is about data engineering of Cardiovascular documents where we transform the data from raw text to the mapping of named entities through transfer learning [1][2].
 The mapping of documents to entities can be implemented for designing Knowledgegraph and machine learning models.
-To conducts the Named Entity Recognization (74 biomedical entities: anatomy, biomolecules, chemicals) from Cardiovascular Disease (CVD) documents from PubMed, we propose to build NER model with pretrained bioBERT model in NLP.
+To conduct the Named Entity Recognization (74 biomedical entities: e.g., anatomy, biomolecules, chemicals) from Cardiovascular Disease (CVD) documents from PubMed, we propose to build a NER model with a pre-trained bioBERT model in NLP.

-In brief, we will start from pretrained BioBert to fintune it for NER model with BioNLP data.
-The fine tuined model will assist to identify biomedical entites in CVD documents.
+In brief, we will start from pre-trained BioBert to fine-tune it for the NER model with BioNLP data.
+The fine-tuned model will assist in identifying biomedical entities in CVD documents.

 ### Data Sources:
  - [PubMed Documents](https://pubmed.ncbi.nlm.nih.gov/download/) (CVD)